thephpleague/json-reference/docs/decoding.md

 ## Custom Decoders

-You can make your own decoders by implementing the [Decoder Interface](https://github.com/thephpleague/json-reference/blob/master/src/DecoderInterface.php).
+You can create your own decoders by implementing the [Decoder Interface](https://github.com/thephpleague/json-reference/blob/master/src/DecoderInterface.php).

 Imagine you may want to decode schemas from a xml document, and your references look like this: